Lemons, Lavender, & Laundry

 Does the Company Provide CORRECT Information on How to Use Essential Oils Safely?

-1. Proper Dilution: Essential oils are potent and every single one should be properly diluted.
-I, personally, would steer clear of essential oil companies that recommend applying oils “neat” (undiluted) or at high concentrations (such as a 50% ratio, which would be 1 drop essential oil to 1 drop carrier oil).
+Proper Dilution: Essential oils are potent and every single one should be properly diluted.
+I, personally, would steer clear of essential oil companies that recommend applying oils “neat” (undiluted) or at high concentrations (such as a 50% ratio; which would be 1 drop essential oil to 1 drop carrier oil).
 Essential oils should really be diluted to 1-5%, meaning no more than 5 drops of essential oil in a teaspoon of carrier oil; and this is only suggested for short-term use.
-If you are using an oil long-term, it should really be diluted to a 1-2% (or 1-2 drops/teaspoon of carrier oil).
-Any suggestion of applying an essential oil undiluted or at high-concentration means you increase your risk of skin reactions or developing sensitization issues later on.
+If using an oil long-term, it should really be diluted to 1-2% (or 1-2 drops essential oil/teaspoon of carrier oil).
+Applying an essential oil undiluted or at high-concentration means you increase your risk of skin reactions or developing sensitization issues later on.
+I have found this dilution chart from Rocky Mountain Oils to be helpful.

-2. Internal Use of Essential Oil: I know this is can be a highly debated topic, and some will say that they’ve ingested essential oils for years and are better for it.
+Internal Use of Essential Oil: I know this is can be a highly debated topic.
+Some will say they’ve ingested essential oils for years and are better for it.
 However, I (personally) don’t think internal use of essential oils offers the best benefit; and should certainly not be done without supervision from a medical professional with proper training on the internal use of essential oils.

 Popular Essential Oil Companies that Provide Safe Usage Standards for Their Essential Oils